 No doubt forced diversity has seen its victories, but it has also had its setbacks.
 Picking someone based purely on physical attributes will more than likely land an organization someone with less than desirable qualities.
 In other words, being female or having a certain skin tone does not equate to having honesty, the ability to delegate, the ability to communicate, etc. This is a slippery slope anyway because when one is openly hired or fired based solely on certain physical attributes, it has the ability to be prosecuted as sexual harassment or discrimination.
 This is blatant hypocrisy by any measure.

 It is rather simple, though.
-If a leader gets into position by physical attribute alone, the chances of having the wrong leader are probably pretty good.
+If a leader gets into a position by physical attributes alone, the chances of having the wrong leader are probably pretty good.
 This is not a good situation for any organization considering where the organization might be led and for what reasons.
 If a leader is chosen based on attributes alone, could that leader be trusted fully?
-If the organization did not choose based on quality, will the decisions made by the leader be followed without question?
+If the organization did not choose based on quality, would the decisions made by the leader be followed without question?
 Will that leader be followed at all?
 Long-term, what will happen to the leader who is constantly questioned or overridden because of the lack of trust or inability?
 What happens to the organization itself?
-All valid cause and effect questions should be considered.
+All valid cause-and-effect questions should be considered.

 Understand that many different positions within many organizations can be forcibly diversified, but these are usually positions held by the followers.
-It is also recognized that there are key workforce sectors and in many organizations that lack diversity (Burns, Barton, & Kerby, 2012).
+It is also recognized that key workforce sectors and many organizations lack diversity (Burns, Barton, & Kerby, 2012).
 For instance, we do not exactly see diversity on the board of the NAACP.
 These points are not in dispute.
-The point is that by any definition, we can clearly see that physical attributes play absolutely no role in the making of a great leader or their performance and therefore should in no way be required or considered when seeking a leader or describing one.
+The point is that by any definition, we can clearly see that physical attributes play absolutely no role in the making of a great leader or their performance and, therefore, should in no way be required or considered when seeking a leader or describing one.

-If you value yourself as a leader, perhaps at least one of your duties should be in guiding people away from such ignorant thoughts and instead, turn such energies to the legitimate endeavor of fixing our broken system.
-Gender and race should not be the focus.
-Best person for the position above all else.
+If you value yourself as a leader, perhaps at least one of your duties should be to guide people away from ignorant thoughts and turn such energies to the legitimate endeavor of fixing our broken system.
+Gender and race should not be the focus—the best person for the position above all else.